 Hardware issues can range from link bring-up to problems seen after hours of testing.
 This section provides debug steps for common issues.
-The ChipScope tool is a valuable resource to use in hardware debug.
-The signal names mentioned in the following individual sections can be probed using the ChipScope tool for debugging the specific problems.
+The Vivado Lab Tools are a valuable resource to use in hardware debug.
+The signal names mentioned in the following individual sections can be probed using the Vivado Lab Tools for debugging the specific problems.